 The Kyoto Protocol is aimed at stabilizing greenhouse gas concentration to prevent a "dangerous anthropogenic interference".[17]
 As of May 2010, 192 states had ratified the protocol.[18]
 The only members of the UNFCCC that were asked to sign the treaty but have not yet ratified it are the USA and Afghanistan.
 Proposed responses to global warming include mitigation to reduce emissions, adaptation to the effects of global warming, and geoengineering to remove greenhouse gases from the atmosphere or reflect incoming solar radiation back to space.
 According to a recent Gallup poll, people in most countries are more likely to attribute global warming to human activities than to natural causes.
 The major exception is the U.S., where just under half the US population (47%) attributes global warming primarily to natural causes despite overwhelming scientific opinion to the contrary.[19]

-Monday 27 June 2011
+Monday, 27 June 2011

 Leonardo da Vinci

-Leonardo di ser Piero da Vinci (About this sound pronunciation ) (April 15, 1452 – May 2, 1519) was an Italian Renaissance polymath: painter, sculptor, architect, musician, scientist, mathematician, engineer, inventor, anatomist, geologist, cartographer, botanist and writer.
+Leonardo di ser Piero da Vinci ( pronunciation (help·info)) (April 15, 1452 – May 2, 1519) was an Italian Renaissance polymath: painter, sculptor, architect, musician, scientist, mathematician, engineer, inventor, anatomist, geologist, cartographer, botanist and writer.
 Leonardo has often been described as the archetype of the Renaissance Man, a man of "unquenchable curiosity" and "feverishly inventive imagination".[1]
 He is widely considered to be one of the greatest painters of all time and perhaps the most diversely talented person ever to have lived.[2]
 According to art historian Helen Gardner, the scope and depth of his interests were without precedent and "his mind and personality seem to us superhuman, the man himself mysterious and remote".[1]
 Marco Rosci points out, however, that while there is much speculation about Leonardo, his vision of the world is essentially logical rather than mysterious, and that the empirical methods he employed were unusual for his time.[3]

 Born out of wedlock to a notary, Piero da Vinci, and a peasant woman, Caterina, at Vinci in the region of Florence, Leonardo was educated in the studio of the renowned Florentine painter, Verrocchio.
 Much of his earlier working life was spent in the service of Ludovico il Moro in Milan.
 He later worked in Rome, Bologna and Venice and spent his last years in France, at the home awarded him by Francis I.